surcix20284-hue/HASolarDev/README.md

 2. Download the files from this repository
 3. Copy the images to your `/config/www/` folder
 4. Add the dashboard card to Home Assistant
+5. Copy the code from HA_solar_dev.yaml
-5. Configure the required entity IDs
+6. Configure the required entity IDs
-6. Reload Home Assistant
+7. Reload Home Assistant

 ---